-This is a short-term travel course that involves students in firsthand observation and participation in Christian missions in context.
-The specific content of the course varies according to the nature of the mission work in the location of study.
-Prerequisites: CSBS 1311 and CSBS 1312.
+This is a short-term travel course that involves students in firsthand observation and participation in Christian missions and/or community development in context.
+The specific content of the course varies according to the nature of the work in the locations of study.